 - 1. OCCS system are to be arranged that the pressure in exhaust gas pipes does not exceed the allowable back pressure recommended by fuel consumers manufacturer. - 2.
-When a pre-scrubber is provided to adjust the temperature and humidity fitting to the optimal conditions of the absorption process and to remove SO2 in the exhaust gas, the chemical treatment piping, washwater piping and residue systems shall be complied with 207. of Ch 3 Sec.2 of this guidance.
+When a pre-scrubber is provided to adjust the temperature and humidity fitting to the optimal conditions of the absorption process and to remove SO2 in the exhaust gas, the chemical treatment piping, washwater piping and residue systems, and control and monitoring system shall be complied with 207. and 208. of Ch 3 Sec.2 of this guidance respectively.
 Unless regulations or conventions specified otherwise, washwater from pre-scrubber shall be complied with Res.MEPC.307(73) and Res.MEPC.340(77). - 3.
 OCCS system is to be so designed that it can withstand the loads corresponding to the static and dynamic inclination angles specified in Ch 5, Sec 1, 103.
 1 of Rules for the Classification of Steel Ships.